W4G1/multithreading/README.md

 const largeData = new Uint8Array(1024 * 1024 * 10); // 10MB
 const metaData = { id: 1 };

-// 'move' signals that 'largeData' should be transferred, not copied.
+// We pass arguments as a comma-separated list.
-// We pass arguments as a comma-separated list. const handle = spawn(move(largeData, metaData), (data, meta) => {
+// 'largeData' is MOVED (zero-copy) because it is transferable.
-  // 'data' is now available here with zero-copy overhead.
+// 'metaData' is CLONED because it is a standard object. const handle = spawn(move(largeData, metaData), (data, meta) => {
-  // 'meta' is passed as the second argument. console.log("Processing ID:", meta.id);
+  console.log("Processing ID:", meta.id);
   return data.byteLength;
 });